Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### NOT SUPPORTED:
-Specific nodes are required to send the correct control signals to other **'control & monitor'** devices such as the MiHome Heating TRV.
-I now have an eTRV and I will be creating a new node for them.
-The current build supports temperature reporting via the monitor node; but I want to refactor the code to use N-API first.
+Specific nodes are required to send the correct control signals to other **'control & monitor'** devices.
+This version now has basic support for the MiHome Heating thermostatic radiator valve (eTRV), but it is a bit temperamental on receiving instruction signals (see issues).
+I believe this is caused by timing issues with the receive window on these devices.

 ## Processing Monitor Messages

-The **'Monitor'** & **'Control & Monitor'** nodes receive monitoring information from the devices and emit the received paramter values on their output.
+The **'Monitor'**, **'Control & Monitor'** & **'eTRV'  nodes receive monitoring information from the devices and emit the received parameter values on their output.
 These messages conform to the OpenThings parameter standard.
 All OpenThings parameters received from the device are decoded and returned in the ```msg.payload```.
-I use the returned *SWITCH_STATE* parameter to set the *node.status* of the node to say if it is 'ON' or 'OFF'.
+I use the returned *SWITCH_STATE* parameter to set the *node.status* of the C&M nodes to say if it is 'ON' or 'OFF', and the *TEMPERATURE* value is used on the eTRV node to show the current temperature.

 For example the 'Adapter Plus' returns the following parameters in the ```msg.payload```:
 ```